Medically reviewed by Drugs.com. Last updated on Aug 6, 2022.

-- Make a list of any symptoms that your child is experiencing, including any that may seem unrelated to the reason for the appointment.
+- Any symptoms your child is experiencing and the ages when symptoms were first noticed, including any symptoms that may seem unrelated to the reason for the appointment

-- Make a list of any medications, vitamins or other supplements your child is taking, including the dosages.
+- Any medications, vitamins, herbs or other supplements that your child is taking, including the dosages

-- Make a list of questions to ask your doctor to help you make the most of your appointment.
+- Questions to ask the health care provider to help you make the most of your appointment

 - Should my child see a specialist?